CheatCod/obsidian-notes/3A/CS 348/Week 5/Entity-Relationship.md

 ## ISA Relationships
 - Similar to the idea of subclasses in OO
-- A specialization, ewer entities, an dpossibly more properties
+- A specialization, ewer entities, and possibly more properties
 - Ex. paid uers are users but they also get avatars
 ![[Pasted image 20221004093219.png]]
 (direction of triangle is important!!)